 In D3D12 the types of memory are called “heap types”.
 There are three of them predefined:

-D3D12_HEAP_TYPE_CUSTOM which lets you specify more detailed requirement for a non-standard memory, but I’m not even sure if any GPU on Windows PC supports it or any D3D12 code uses it.
+D3D12_HEAP_TYPE_CUSTOM which lets you specify more detailed requirement for a non-standard memory, useful for UMA platforms.

 In D3D12 the easiest way to create a resource is to use function